xinzhan/core-services.en/help/interface/admin-getting-started/admin-tool-experience-cloud.md

 ## Solutions Summary

 This section displays a summary of Experience Cloud solutions that the user can access.
-Includes the product admintrative role when applicable
+Includes the product administrative role when applicable.

 ## Detailed Product Access List